esphome/esphome-docs/components/light/index.rst

 This effect enables controlling addressable lights using UDP-based E1.31_ protocol.

-JINX_ can be used to control E1.31_ enabled ESPHome.
+For Example JINX_ or Hyperion.NG_ could be used to control E1.31_ enabled ESPHome.

 .. code-block:: yaml